aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 A common use for Mappings is to configure a template according to different environments, such as dev, test and production.
  Mapping allows you to have one template, rather than 3 similar templates.

  Keys and their corresponding values are predefined in the `Mappings` section.
-These value of these keys can be accessed in other parts of your CloudFormation template.
+The value of these keys are referenced in other parts of your CloudFormation template.

 ### Key Components